by Susan Flantzer © Unofficial Royalty 2020

 Abdulaziz had a polygamous household comprising several wives at a time and numerous concubines.
 It is thought he had a total of 22-24 wives.
 Abdulaziz was the father of almost a hundred children, including 45 sons of whom 36 survived to adulthood.
 Khalid had many half-siblings, too numerous to list here.
 See Wikipedia: Descendants of Ibn Saud (Abdulaziz).
 The six Kings of Saudi Arabia who followed King Abdulaziz were all his sons and so five of them were the half-brothers of Khalid.
 King Khalid succeeded his assassinated half-brother King Faisal and was succeeded by his half-brother King Fahd.

 Throughout his life, Khalid had a close relationship with his brother Muhammad.
-Until his death in 1988, Muhammad was a close confidant and senior adviser to Khalid while he was king and then to his half-brother King Fahd, Khalid’s successor.
+Until he died in 1988, Muhammad was a close confidant and senior adviser to Khalid while he was king and then to his half-brother King Fahd, Khalid’s successor.
 Like Abdulaziz’s other sons, Khalid studied Sharia law and the Quran.
 Under the supervision of his father, Khalid learned archery, horse-riding, tribal lineages, and the art of wars, politics, diplomacy, and administration in the traditional Arabian ways.

 In 1902, Khalid’s father Abdulaziz had recaptured control of Riyadh, bringing the city under the control of the Al Saud.
 For the next 24 years, Abdulaziz consolidated the territory of the Arabian peninsula.
 In 1926, Abdulaziz reached his goal and was then King of the dual Kingdoms of Hejaz and Nejd.
 On September 23, 1932, the two kingdoms of the Hejaz and Nejd were united as the Kingdom of Saudi Arabia.